ajdlinux/KernelPRBot/message.md

 Thanks for your contribution to the Linux kernel!

-Most Linux kernel development happens on mailing lists, rather than on GitHub.
+Linux kernel development happens on mailing lists, rather than on GitHub - this GitHub repository is a read-only mirror that isn't used for accepting contributions.
 So that your change can become part of Linux, please email it to us as a patch.

 Sending patches isn’t quite as simple as sending a pull request, but fortunately it is a well documented process.